What is Dialectical Behavior Therapy (DBT)?

 - In addition, DBT therapists meet weekly to discuss cases, and to provide the supervision, training, and support required to be effective therapists.

-Currently, our programs in Beverly Hills, Long Beach, Orange County (Newport Beach) and San Diego are accepting adults for DBT treatment.
+Currently, our programs in Beverly Hills, Torrance, Orange County (Newport Beach) and San Diego are accepting adults for DBT treatment.
 We have adult programs in all locations, and adolescent programs in Orange County and Los Angeles.